Frederic Laloux, the best-selling author of Reinventing Organizations, talks about finding purpose in work and in life.

 The Spirit of Teamwork?
 I wasn't expecting that.
 How does that work?
 Do you hear voices in your head while in the shower? (laugh)

 I'm a very logical person.
 I like to think of all the circumstances of any given situation and then make logical decisions.
-When I have to make an important management decision, I try to ascend to spirit-like vantage point, observe the situation from as high as possible, and come back down with a decision on what to do.
+When I have to make an important management decision, I try to ascend to a spirit-like vantage point, observe the situation from as high as possible, and come back down with a decision on what to do.
 In that sense, it's like asking myself "What would a Spirit tell me to do if it could see the whole picture?"

 How about you, Yuji?